Bskasan/TypeScript_Learn/readme.md

 ### Setup Development Environment

-- Install typescript using Node.js package manager (npm) -- > npm install -g typescript
+- Install typescript using Node.js package manager (npm) -> npm install -g typescript
+-> tsc -v / to see the version of TS.

 - Install typescript plug-in in you IDE.